Did you know that Magento 1 had stopped being supported at the end of June 2020? It means Magento 1 end of life.

 On the other hand, moving to the new version of Magento is a great opportunity to increase the efficiency of your previous code by removing the redundant functions or design elements and optimizing the overall performance.

-The Magento 2 architecture provides excellent compatibility of the platform modules with its core (thereby reducing the risks of incorrect operation when connecting new modules).
+Firstly, the Magento 2 architecture provides excellent compatibility of the platform modules with its core (thereby reducing the risks of incorrect operation when connecting new modules).

 Another among notable benefits of Magento 2 is the possibility for plugin’s code to expand the existing classes, without the need for a developer to unnecessarily overload the base functionality.
 This is a unique solution not present in any other popular engine.